TammyDam/final_project/docs/user.md

 # Home Page

 The Home Page is where users will be able to search up cities in PG county which will display a chart of the permit type distribution in Bowie and their percentage distribution.
 The home page can be used by pressing the search bar and entering the name of a city in PG county in all caps.
 For example, "HYATTSVILE" is a city that one can enter into the system which will yield the chart mentioned above.
+We have also included another chart that uses the permit category to show the distribution of that permit type by each city in PG County.
+For example, searching "MEC" will return a donut chart of Upper Marlboro having 22.22%, Capitol Heights containing 11.11% of MEC permits, and more.

 # About Page